Ben Affleck’s Loved Ones Reportedly Fear Shauna Sexton Could Jeopardize His Sobriety, ‘ET’ Reports

 — FANDOM (@getFANDOM) September 12, 2018

-As The Inquisitr previously reported, Sexton visited Affleck in rehab earlier this month wearing a white crop top that showed off her abs.
+As the Inquisitr previously reported, Sexton visited Affleck in rehab earlier this month wearing a white crop top that showed off her abs.
 She paired the top with some tight fitting blue jeans.

 Entertainment Tonight reports that Affleck has left the facility for “outings” with the 22-year-old model.
 But a sober coach goes with them so that Affleck stays away from alcohol.